TheMilkerGuy/PyByteBeat/README.md

 # PyByteBeat
-Process your ByteBeat codes and output .wav files with Python
+Process your ByteBeat codes and output .wav files with Python (made by The Milker Guy because yes)

 # How to use:
 Paste the **PyByteBeat.py** source and make sure to put it right with your Python file.